August 12

 They are also an excellent source of protein and fiber.
 Thanks to their rich nutrient content, walnuts provide a wide range of health benefits.
 But, those with diabetes have doubts about whether they should consume or avoid them.

-We give the answer to that question by explaining walnuts’ best health benefits.
+We answer that question by explaining walnuts’ best health benefits.

 Health Benefits of Walnuts